frankraDIUM/frankraDIUM/README.md

 ## 🚀 Projects
 Here are some of the areas I’ve worked on or am currently exploring:

-- **Spatial Analysis**: Building models to analyze geographic patterns and trends
+- **Spatial Analysis**: Building models to analyze geographic patterns and trends.
-- **Data Visualization**: Creating interactive dashboards and maps using Power BI and ArcGIS
+- **Data Visualization**: Creating interactive dashboards and maps using Power BI and ArcGIS.
-- **Remote Sensing**: Processing satellite imagery for environmental monitoring
+- **Remote Sensing**: Processing satellite imagery for environmental monitoring, urban development analysis etc.
-- **Machine Learning**: Applying ML algorithms to geospatial datasets
+- **Machine Learning**: Applying ML algorithms to geospatial datasets.
-- **Web & App Development**: Developing front-end applications and geospatial tools
+- **Web & App Development**: Developing front-end applications and geospatial tools.

 ## 🤝 Let's Collaborate!